Slad3/fitl/fitl-wasm/README.md

 # Fitl-WASM

-Wasm Wrapper for FiTL, specifically the fitl-rust crate.
+Wasm wrapper for FiTL, specifically the fitl-rust crate.

 For a full documentation/information about FiTL and how to write
 queries: [GitHub](https://github.com/Slad3/FilterTableQueryLanguage)